 There is nothing new about the importance of breathing.
 Just a few minutes of oxygen deprivation is enough to destroy the brain’s ability to process incoming information forever.
 However, it isn´t just important THAT we breathe, but also HOW we breathe.
 If the way we breathe is just slightly out of balance, over time it will lead to severe negative consequences, since we breathe so much each and every day.

-Poor breathing habits
+Impaired breathing habits

 If you answered yes to any of the questions above, learning to improve your breathing pattern could provide you with significant health benefits.

-Poor breathing habits are very common.
+Poor breathing habits are actually very common.
 We breathe fast, shallow, holds our breath, takes big breaths etc. But most people don’t realize that their own breathing is not as good as it could be.

 - Holding your breath while you concentrate

 - Keep your mouth open while you exercise and do other types of physical activity

 - Breathe fast and shallow when you are stressed